netbe/Babelish/README.md

 You can use a configuration file to hold all your commandline arguments into a file (previous versions `i18n_config.rb`).
 Place `.csvconverter` file (edit if needed) in the folder with your ``xx.lproj`` and call the script from there.
 See `.csvconverter.sample`

+# Contributing

+If you feel like it, just create a pull request with a branch like `feature/<nameofbranch>` to `develop` branch

+## Development

+Edge version can be found on `develop` branch.

+Run `bundle install` to install all the dependencies.
+Tests are done with `Test::Unit` so run `rake test` to run all the test suite.

 # Todo